bridgetghapner/lab-1/README.md

 # lab-1

-This is my Lab 1 for Spring 22 front-end dev class.
+This is the read me file for my Lab 1 for Spring 22 front-end dev class.
 Weee.